Anne Norman : Associate Artist

 Anne Norman is a composer, performer and improviser working in a diverse range of music creation.
 Described as 'one of Australia's most adventurous artists' (Therese Virtue, Music Sans Frontiers) she has produced many performances of cross-cultural and cross-artform works with visual and movement artists, musicians and tea masters.

 Assembling improvisers from across Australia to perform with Yolngu songman Jason Guwanbal Gurruwiwi, Norman directed a series of concerts in a tunnel under Darwin.
 Recordings were broadcast on ABC Radio National.
-Norman has released many albums of solo and collaborative projects.
-She has also premiered and recorded contemporary chamber works by several Australian and Japanese composers.
-Her music may be heard at https://annemnorman.bandcamp.com/

-Following studies on flute at Melbourne Conservatorium, time in Bali and years in Japan studying shakuhachi, she completed a Masters in Ethnomusicology (Monash) and returned to Japan on scholarship to study under Living National Treasure Yamaguchi Goro at Tokyo University of Fine Art and Music.
+Following studies on flute at Melbourne Conservatorium, time in Bali and years in Japan studying shakuhachi, Anne completed a Masters in Ethnomusicology (Monash) and returned to Japan on scholarship to study under Living National Treasure Yamaguchi Goro at Tokyo University of Fine Art and Music.

 Norman's "duos for one" and "quartets for two" requiring instrumentalists to simultaneously sing, are partly influenced by flutes and songs of the Pygmy peoples of central Africa, partly by Baroque polyphony and partly by time spent sitting in gamelan rehearsals and performances in Bali.
-Taegum virtuoso Hyelim Kim is currently practising Anne's "duos for one" on Korean bamboo flute.

 'Soft multi-phonic elements of [Norman's] shakuhachi and voice come and go within rhythms of recurring patterns, creating a surreal impression.'
 (Le Tuan Hung, Sonic Gallery, 2016).